isinsukatircioglu/mvc/README.md

 <li> Python 3.6
 <li> PyTorch 1.5
 <li> Cuda 9.2

+## Dataset
+Please contact the authors (isinsu.katircioglu@gmail.com, joerg.spoerri@balgrist.ch) to have access to the Ski-PTZ dataset.

 ## Training
   - Change the dataset path in the files dataset/dataset_factory.py and dataset/SkiPTZ.py.